%E

 Can percent error be negative?

-No. Percent error uses absolute values, so it's always positive.
+No. Percent error uses absolute values, so it is always positive.
 It measures magnitude of error, not direction.
-If you need direction, use signed error or residual.
+If direction is required, use signed error or residual.

 Depends on context.
 Labs: less than 2% excellent, 2-5% good, greater than 10% concerning.
 Industrial QC: varies by industry.
 Educational: less than 10% typically acceptable.
 Check field-specific standards.